timrourke/timrourke.github.io/_posts/2015-07-01-a-fresh-start.markdown

 ---
 layout: post
+type:   post
 title:  "General Assembly: A fresh start"
 date:   2015-07-01 09:53:21
 categories: ["General-Assembly"]
+tags:   [General Assembly,inspiration,bootcamps]
+description:  "How one hearing one podcast inspired be to take a leap of faith and start. learning. now."
 ---
 Well, it's happened.
 I finally pulled the trigger and made the leap.
 I've started my journey as a new student in the Web Development Immersive program at [General Assembly in Chicago][ga].